MrGKanev/MWC/Windows/README.md

 ## Windows version of MWC

 ## Software
-There will be some steps for installing all the software on your conputer.
+There will be some steps for installing all the software on your computer.
 For now i don't know an alternative to Linux terminal that can install software like that.
 1.The first software we are going to use is [Ninite](https://ninite.com).
 They are fremium software so i think it will be great for here.

 | Name     | License |